bincode-org/bincode/derive/readme.md

 # Bincode-derive

 The derive crate for bincode.
-Implements `bincode::Encodable` and `bincode::Decodable`.
+Implements `bincode::Encode` and `bincode::Decode`.

 This crate is roughly split into 2 parts: